When most people think about family vacations, fun and sunshine, the words “Orlando, Florida” are probably not far behind.

 That’s right, folks… PET an ACTUAL alligator.

-Don’t forget to become a tree hugger when you stop to admire the tree that grows three stories tall INSIDE the building.More Info (click to expand)
+Don’t forget to become a tree hugger when you stop to admire the tree that grows three stories tall INSIDE the building.More Info (click to show all)

 13. Get your nature on at Wekiwa Springs